manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 Create a hashmap for counts and count the occurrence of each unique value.
 Then find the max of the counts, then effectively find the number of values that have the max value.
 The max value is the number of occurences, so we can multiply this by the number of unique values that occur this many times.
 Easy!

+And no need to `no warnings 'uninitialized';` here, since we are merely incrementing uninitialized values.

 ### C

 Ugh.
 This one gets a little ugly.
 Here it would be very useful to have an easy to use hashmap data structure.
 But instead I powered through, with an indecent amount of sorting.
+First the forest, then the trees:

 ```c
 int cf_func(const void* a, const void* b) {